simonsobs/socs/docs/agents/synacc.rst

 ocs-config
 ``````````
-To configure the SynAcc Agent we need to add a SynAcc Agent block to our ocs
+To configure the Synaccess Agent we need to add a Synaccess Agent block to our ocs
 configuration file.
 Here is an example configuration block using all of the
 available arguments::

-       {'agent-class': 'SynAccAgent',
+       {'agent-class': 'SynaccessAgent',
         'instance-id': 'synacc',
         'arguments':[
           ['--ip-address', '10.10.10.8'],